 Emily Chow-Quesada reviews The Hong Kong Writers Circle annual anthology of short stories and poems about the city.

-For every year since 2005, The Hong Kong Writers Circle has published an anthology that attempts to encompass the grand variety of tales told about Hong Kong by its nationally, racially, and ethnically diverse band of writers.
+Since 2005, the Hong Kong Writers Circle has published a yearly anthology that attempts to encompass the grand variety of tales told about Hong Kong by its nationally, racially, and ethnically diverse band of writers.
 Heading towards its fifteenth year of publication, the 2019 anthology has been particularly anticipated because it not only features its usual short stories, but also poetry – some written by Hong Kong’s migrant workers.
 That said, with tales from those born in the city and those new to the city, the anthology articulates a unique sense of “Hongkong-ness” for its readers.

 Among the ten poems in the volume, Vaughan Rapatahana’s “common sense” underlines the bewilderment one can experience in the city.
 The title of the poem echoes that of the anthology, but the persona is indeed more interested in unveiling how she fails to live through her everyday commuting with “common sense.”
 Starting with the lines “hong kong does not do/senses too well,” it continues with a strong sense of suffocation as the second stanza develops – “some days we cannot see./some days we sniff only the odoriferous –/so little ambrosial here./while all too often we taste only the nauseant.”
 The unique use of font and line arrangement helps exemplify the sense of bewilderment one can easily experience every day when travelling on the MTR during the rush hours.
 Take these lines for example: